nadeemlab/smprofiler/README.md

 ### <a id="identify-result"></a> 1.
 Identify a specific result
 The SMProfiler supports extensive secondary analysis with features computed ondemand that you request during exploratory data analysis.
 So there is a good chance that you will discover a significant new result relating specific cell phenotypes or spatial statistics to treatment response or prognosis.

+Most of the time that you are using the application, you can use the URL as described above in [Save and share results](#save-and-share) to share what you have found with others.

+However for the **precise, quantitative results** found in the analysis tab, with statistical assessment, you can also submit your finding for official recognition on the summary page for the study.

 ### <a id="submit-orcid"></a> 2.
 Submit for attribution using ORCID
-You can send your contribution for inclusion on the summary page for the study using **Submit significant result**.
+You can send your contribution using **Submit significant result**.
 [ORCID](https://orcid.org/) researcher identifiers are used to attribute the result to you.

 ![alt](docs/image_assets/u1.png)